mindspore-ai/docs/docs/mindspore/programming_guide/source_en/auto_parallel.md

 init()
 ```

+> Under the GPU processor platform, MindSpore also supports starting distributed training without relying on 'OpenMPI', and also uses this interface for distributed training initialization.
+For specific usage, please refer to [not using OpenMPI training](https://www.mindspore.cn/docs/programming_guide/en/master/distributed_training_gpu.html#openmpi).
+In this case, when the user does not use 'mpirun' to start the process, but still calls the 'init()' method, MindSpore requires the user to follow [not using OpenMPI training](https://www.mindspore.cn/docs/programming_guide/zh-CN/master/distributed_training_gpu.html#openmpi) to configure several environment variables.
+If not configured, MindSpore will give a reasonable error prompt.
+Therefore, it is recommended to call this method only when executing distributed training, and when trying to start distributed training without using 'mpirun', please configure the correct environment variables according to the document.

 ### get_group_size

 `get_group_size` allows users to obtain the number of clusters.
 Invoke `init` before using the `get_group_size` interface.